emrgnt-cmplxty/automata/psets/MATH/README.txt

-The 5,000 TEST examples for the MATH dataset.
+The 5,000 TEST examples for the MATH dataset modified to CSV format for easy use.

+CSV created with the MATH-scraper tool availible here: https://github.com/NolanTrem/MATH-Scraper.

 If you find this useful for your work, please cite